 B.5.
-Description of how the anthropogenic emissions of GHG by sources are reduced below
+Description of how the anthropogenic emissions of GHG by sources are reduced below those that would have occurred in the absence of the registered small-scale CDM project activity:

 In absence of this project activity, the swine producers would not change their animal waste management system practices.
 They have no motivations or financial resources to implement a different waste treatment as open anaerobic lagoons.